escowles/recipes/_posts/2022-01-29-philly-tomato-pie.md

 * let rest for 10 minutes, then mix on low for 10 minutes
 * cover and rest in fridge for 8-24 hours

 **sauce:**

 1/4 cup olive oil
 1/4 cup butter
-1 onion, diced
+1 onion, sliced
-8 cloves garlic, minced
+8 cloves garlic, sliced
 2 tsp. oregano
 2 tsp. parsley
 2 tsp. basil
-1 tsp. red pepper flakes
+1/2 tsp. red pepper flakes
+* heat oil and butter in large pot, then add onion, garlic, and herbs
+* saute for a couple of minutes, breaking up the onion slices and mixing well
+* remove to a blender

-2 28 oz. cans whole peeled tomatoes, pureed in blender
+2 28 oz. cans whole peeled tomatoes
 2 Tbsp. sugar
 salt to taste, about 2-3 tsp.
-* heat oil and butter in sauce pan, then add onion, garlic, oregano, and pepper flakes and cook for one minute
+* puree the first can of tomatoes with the onions and garlic, then add to the pot
+* puree the second can of tomatoes, then add to the pot with the sugar
-* add tomatoes and sugar, and simmer for 45 minutes, until thick
+* loosely cover and simmer for 45 minutes, until thickened
 * salt to taste and let cool while dough rises

 **proofing:**

 2 Tbsp. olive oil
 * two hours before baking, coat 16" square pan or half sheet pan in oil
-* turn dough out on floured board, shape into a disk, and transfer to pan, turning to coat
+* shape dough into a disk, then transfer to pan, turning to coat
 * cover with plastic wrap and rise for 1 hour
 * stretch dough to fit pan, pushing into edges and corner, cover and rise for 1 hour